Anello-Photonics/docs-A1/docs/index.rst

 also serves as a truth reference system for difficult environment driving scenarios such as dense urban canyon environments.

-On May 22, 2022 the ANELLO announced the availability of the GNSS INS as a ruggedized volume product version of the ANELLO EVK.
+On May 22, 2022 the ANELLO announced the availability of the Ground INS as a ruggedized volume product version of the ANELLO EVK.
 Reach out to info@anellophotonics.com for more information.

 .. toctree::